A hand holding a round shape with an IP location pin above it

 What does an IP grabber do?

-An IP grabber is a piece of software that collects the IP addresses of users who click a specific link.
-A person who wants to collect IP addresses may send that link via DMs, emails, or even place it on ads to get you to click on it.
+An IP grabber is software that collects the IP addresses of users who click a specific link.
+A person who wants to collect IP addresses may send that link via DMs and emails or even place it in ads to get you to click on it.

 What can an IP address tell you?